bookofproofs/bookofproofs.github.io/_sources/history/16th-century/dee.md

 * In the same year Dee went to Paris where he lectured on Euclid's Elements.
 * In 1551 Dee was offered an appointment as professor of mathematics in Paris but declined.
 * Back in England Dee entered the service of the Earl of Pembroke in February 1552, then he entered the service of the Duke of Northumberland near the end of the same year.
-* Indeed they were right to have such fears as Mary instigated a campaign against eminent Protestants and one person to be arrested was Roland Dee, John Dee's father, who was taken prisoner in August 1553.
-* John, who had expected to inherit considerable wealth from his father and be in a position to carry out scientific studies free from worries about earning an income, was put in a difficult position.
 * On 28 May 1555 Dee was arrested and charged with "calculating".
 * Although he was guilty of the charges brought against him, Dee was released in August after being held for three months.
-* Dee's father died in 1555 without being able to recover his wealth.
 * As to Dee's religious position this seems a little harder to ascertain.
 * Dee presented plans for a national library to Queen Mary on 15 January 1556.
 * The scheme did not receive official backing, but nevertheless Dee, despite his financial difficulties, set out to create his own library.